My restaurant is unprofitable. How do I fix it?

 - Big Chains: they’ll feel the pinch too, but with more financial wiggle room, they might handle these changes better.
 Still, scaling back expansions could be on the table

 So, with such economic uncertainty as a backdrop, what can restaurants, bars and cafes do to steer their way through effectively?
-Well, we may not have the silver bullet, but our analysis has shown some important factors to take into consideration.
+Well, our analysis has shown some important factors to take into consideration.

 At the core of a restaurant’s success are several essential KPIs (key performance indicators) that can often dictate how well, or badly the business performs.
 To turn things around, these metrics should be a business’s guiding light:

-To stay profitable, businesses should strive for £1 million in annual revenue per restaurant, of course, this is easier said than done, but from our research we found this was the Goldilocks figure where margins began to level off. - Customer Metrics
+- Revenue Benchmarks: to stay profitable, businesses should strive for £1 million in annual revenue per restaurant, of course, this is easier said than done, but from our research we found this was the critical threshold below which acceptable margins could not be achieved.

-Boosting average customer spend and fostering loyalty are game-changers.
-Repeat business is often cheaper to secure than constantly attracting new customers. - Cost Control
+- Customer Metrics: boosting average customer spend and fostering loyalty are game-changers.
+Repeat business is often cheaper to secure than constantly attracting new customers.

 The figure above demonstrates the relationship between EBITDA margins and monthly revenue for small and medium-sized restaurants and cafes, highlighting profitability trends with scale.